 - Cosmopolitan Thessaloniki, the most important city in Northern Greece, and the second biggest urban center of three empires, under the Romans, the Byzantines and the Ottomans

 COMP S-107 Study Abroad in Greece: Cross-Cultural Contact between East and West from Ancient Times to the Present (33279)

-Now in its eighteenth year, the five-week course consists of eight interrelated seminars.
+Now in its eighteenth year, this five-week course consists of eight interrelated seminars.
 Each week-long seminar meets daily (Monday through Thursday), for a total of four two-hour periods.
 Seminars run in pairs over the first four weeks of the course; students write two short response papers (two pages) per week.
 The fifth week is devoted to the writing of the final ten-page paper.
 Students are contacted about book purchases and preparatory reading in late spring; other material is available online and through access to Harvard digital resources.
 Seminar topics are listed below.